Q: What is the best way to exchange foreign currency?

 Let’s break down the cost of a currency exchange at your local bank.
 The figures and amounts referenced here were current at the time of writing (May 9, 2015):

 1 Euro is trading at $1.12 USD in the foreign exchange market.
 Your local bank will not charge you the market rate.

 Bank of America, for example, is charging $1.1829 USD for each Euro.
 This up-charge of $0.0629 may not seem like a lot, but assume you take out €1,000 for your trip.
 With a profit margin of $0.0629 per Euro on one thousand euros, the bank will have made $62.90 on that transaction alone.

 It is possible to avoid paying these obnoxious fees.

 First, it is important to assess whether you actually need that much physical currency.
-Your MasterCard, Visa or American Express credit and debit cards will work at merchants abroad.
-If you have a credit or debit card that does not charge a foreign transaction fee (we'll recommend a few below), you'll pay only the card issuer's conversion rate for the day.
+Your MasterCard and Visa credit and debit cards will work at merchants abroad.
+If you have a credit or debit card that does not charge a foreign transaction fee (we’ll recommend a few below), you’ll pay only the card issuer’s conversion rate for the day.

 Let’s use MasterCard as an example.
 You’ve just had a €100 dinner in Paris.
 The market values that dinner at $112.00 USD in our example above.
 Bank of America would have charged $118.29 for the €100 currency note.
 If you swipe your MasterCard, though, you’ll pay only $113.12.